outerbounds/metaflow-tools/README.md

 ## Precommit Hooks

 We use [pre-commit](https://pre-commit.com/#install) to do some basic linting and other checks on this repo.
+You can see all linting steps in [the precommit config](.pre-commit-config.yaml).

 # Questions?
 Talk to us on [Slack](http://http://slack.outerbounds.co/).